All about the budget and prices of a trip to Chile!

 Non-touristic places:

-• Bed in hostel dormitory: from $18 to $30 USD per night per person.
+- Bed in dormitory: from 25 to 35 dollars per night per person.

 Hot tip!
 It is important to remember to keep the small “receipt” that is given to you at customs (PDI).
 This is your visa.
 Foreigners who are in Chile as tourists and who pay in dollars (USD) in authorized hotels do not pay the VAT (value-added tax) of 19%!
 This is the most practical way to easily save money on your nights in a hotel.